The Weekly: Takeaways from 2025’s Climate Disasters

 Opportunity:

-While the tax-exemption on income for investors in municipal bonds is highly effective in supporting public projects, it fails to distinguish between resilience and non-resilience projects.
+While the tax exemption on income for investors in municipal bonds is highly effective in supporting public projects, it fails to distinguish between resilience and non-resilience projects.
 While public infrastructure in general should be prioritized, projects identified as having unique resilience characteristics that offer greater long-term financial and societal benefits should be incentivized.
-Given dynamics described in challenge #1, states and local governments are less inclined to prioritize resilience investments, even though research consistently shows that every dollar spent on resilience can save multiple dollars in future disaster recovery costs.
+Given the dynamics described in challenge #1, states and local governments are less inclined to prioritize resilience investments, even though research consistently shows that every dollar spent on resilience can save multiple dollars in future disaster recovery costs.

 Opportunities: